kanshurichard/kanzhang/content/project/example/index.md

 ---
 title: East of West, West of East
-summary: An East-Asian perspective of East Europe
+summary: An Asian perspective of East Europe
 tags:
 - East Europe
 date: "2022-10-01T00:00:00Z"